 With upgrades like the Klipper open-source firmware, you can easily increase the print speed to 100 mm/s.
 Klipper is meant to work with a 3D printer mainboard alongside an additional single-board computer, like a Raspberry Pi.
 It utilizes the additional computing power to assist the mainboard in processing commands and cancels out resonances/vibrations with stepper movements, allowing you to print faster and more precisely.

-This article will give you an understanding of the print speed of the most affordable and popular 3D printer today, the Creality Ender 3 or Ender 3 Pro.
+This article will give you an understanding of the print speed of the most affordable and popular 3D printer today, the Creality Ender 3 (Pro/V2).
 We will review Ender 3 print speed briefly and look at various factors that affect its speed.

 There are few equals to Ender 3 when it comes to affordability and seamless performance.
-The Ender 3 series has an excellent print speed and uses high-quality parts.
+The Ender 3 (Pro/V2) has excellent print speed and uses high-quality parts.
 It means that it can create materials far more quickly than its other printers using inferior components.